 In the final test, we examine the residuals resulting from interpolating the EEPs from a coarser spectral grid with a sampling rate of $\Delta f = 781$~kHz to the fine sample rate of $100$~kHz as discussed in Section~\ref{subsec:BIRs}.
 This coarse rate corresponds to the separation between the $384$ coarse channels of SKA-Low, covering the $300$~MHz bandwidth, which is formed at each station before applying beamforming and/or calibration weights \citep{comoretto2020signal}.
 Each coarse channel contains around $200$ fine $4$~kHz channels.
 The calibration strategy outlined in \cite{trott2016spectral} proposes using a low-order polynomial fit for the calibration coefficients across three adjacent coarse channels.
 Inspired by this work, we interpolate the EEPs, simulated at the centre of each coarse channel within the $120-150$~MHz band of interest, and then upsample these EEPs to a $100$~kHz resolution.
 The AP is then formed using \eqref{AP} from these interpolated EEPs, resulting in an approximate beam model.
 We have plotted the residuals for the three baseline lengths in Fig.~\ref{fig:interp_approx}.
 In agreement with the $30$~dB residual observed in the BIR of the AP (Fig.~\ref{fig:stationbeambir}), the residuals here range from $1\%$ to $5\%$.
-As shown earlier in Fig.~\ref{fig:beams}, the EEPs exhibit broad BIRs that do not decay sharply with time delay, thus spanning a wide time range.
-Consequently, interpolating the EEPs from a coarse spectral grid can lead to significant time-delay aliasing errors.
-Another conclusion from this experiment, in perspective with the previous tests, is that reducing residuals by using different EEP models for each antenna seems only effective when the models are computed at a high spectral resolution.
+As shown in Fig. \ref{fig:interp_approx}, the coarse interpolation of the EEPs leads to an estimated delay power spectrum that decays faster than the true spectrum at long delays due to spectral smoothing.
+Considering the results of previous tests, another conclusion from this experiment is that reducing residuals by employing different EEP models for each antenna is effective only when these models are computed at high spectral resolutions.